Masters Alliance Right vs. Perfect: Does the Pursuit of Perfection Put Blinders on Your Team?

 Freedom to Get Things Done

-Leaders have no idea of the blinders they put on their organization when they mandate “Perfection” in their companies without balance of real customer desires and aggressive timeliness.
-They have no understanding that a blanket investment in restrictive quality standards could lead to behaviors that would dull their competitive edge.
-Leaders have forgotten what it is like to deliver a product that thrilled their clients, but made their engineers grumble and their lawyers step up the “approval pace.”
+Leaders have no idea of the blinders they put on their organization when they mandate perfection without balancing real customer desires and aggressive timeliness.
+They don’t understand that a blanket investment in restrictive quality standards can lead to behaviors that dull their competitive edge.
+Leaders have forgotten what it is like to deliver a product that thrilled their clients but made their engineers grumble and their law- yers step up the approval pace.

-We think it’s time to re-examine the business case for having a right vs. perfect culture.
+We think it’s time to re-examine the case for a right vs. perfect business culture.
 Here are some insights into what that might look like.

-• getting things done, trying / testing things, taking controllable risks, overcoming fears …taking action.
+- getting things done, trying / testing things, taking controllable risks, overcoming fears …and taking action.

-• putting aside fears of “looking stupid”, “being disrespected”, “being resented” for “unnecessarily stirring up things best left alone” …and getting it done anyway.
+- putting aside fears of looking stupid, being disrespected, or being resented for stirring up things best left alone…and getting it done anyway.

-• considering / relating to other’s views of “why doesn’t someone do something about that”, “there has to be a better way,” “why doesn’t anyone care about this” …as a rally cry.
+- considering and relating to others’ views (e.g., “Why doesn’t someone do something about this?
+There has to be a better way.”)…and using them as a rallying cry.

-• doing something, engaging those who are noticing opportunities into a force for change; remembering that they notice because they care about something, are dissatisfied about something – and have not yet, or recently experienced the excitement, joy and satisfaction of successfully “making something better” …making it happen.
+- engaging noticers as forces for change; remembering that they notice because they care about some thing and are dissatisfied; recognizing they have not yet, or recently, experienced the excitement, joy, and satisfaction of successfully improving some- thing…and making it happen.

 Right vs. Perfect is NOT About…

-• Good – Better – Best, Upgrades, High Standards, DIRTFT [dirtfoot]…do it right the first time
+- Good–Better–Best, pricing, upgrades, high standards, DIRTFT [dirtfoot]…do it right the first time

 Client Example

-Jack, the President, knew his organization needed to break through to a new performance level to maintain its competitive leadership position.
-A dramatic improvement in on-time delivery was needed while maintaining the “perfect” quality required in certain parts of the aerospace industry.
+Situation: AlliedSignal Aerospace Inc. was utilizing 112,000 individual parts in an extremely complex aerospace effort involving 7,500 employees, 6 international unions, and a 3-million-square-foot factory.
+The organization had a history of high performance and excellent leadership, having held an industry-leading on-time delivery rate of 92 percent over the previous 20 years.
+Jack Knuth, the company president, knew it needed to break through to a new performance level to maintain its competitive leadership position.
+A dramatic improvement in on-time delivery was necessary while maintaining the “perfect” quality required in certain parts of the aerospace industry.

-• The senior management team agreed to bet its entire bonus on achievement of three “gold rings” …in only 6 months!
-Next levels of management, 170 supervisors, over 800 engineers, scientists and other professional specialties became engaged.
+- The senior management team agreed to bet its entire bonus on achieving three gold rings…in only 6 months!
+Next-level management, 170 supervisors, and over 800 engineers, scientists, and other professionals became engaged in the goal.

-• Next, every hourly employee was also engaged in large meetings and breakout groups to identify what individual and group goals could be accomplished.
-Jack agreed to kiss a duck if the company gold rings were achieved…primarily focused on 100% on-time delivery.
+- Every hourly employee began participating in large meetings and breakout groups to identify what individual and group goals could be accomplished.
+Jack agreed to kiss a duck if the company’s gold rings were achieved (primarily focused on 100 percent on-time delivery).

-• A “barrier removal war room” was established with a meeting every Tuesday afternoon at 4:00…inviting any employee or manager to come to the room, have some pizza and offer a barrier they had attempted to remove and needed senior management assistance to remove it.
-The first few weeks, the line was down the hall and around the corner and the meetings went into the evening.
+- A “barrier removal war room” was established with a meeting every Tuesday afternoon at 4:00—inviting any employee or manager to come to the room, have some pizza, and offer a barrier they had attempted to remove but needed senior management assistance.
+The first few weeks, the line was down the hall and around the corner, and the meetings went into the evening.

-• 6 months later – on-time delivery was at 99.89% and sustained above 99% for the following years.
-Now we all know that quick on-time delivery turnaround can be achieved with increased costs, reduced quality and increased scrap…but this organization did it with reduced quality exceptions and reduced scrap and with no increase in hours!
+- Six months after effort initiation, on-time delivery had reached 99.89 percent and would remain above 99 percent for the following years.
+Now, we all know on-time delivery turnaround can be achieved with increased costs, reduced quality, and increased scrap… but this organization did so with reduced quality exceptions, reduced scrap, and zero increase in hours!

 What You Can Do…

-4. Do you or others overly obsess with perfection in your ideation or implementation processes?
+- Do you or others obsess with perfection in your ideation or implementation processes?

-5. Does your organization exhibit a bias for action, a sense of urgency, quickly getting offerings to market?
+- Does your organization exhibit a bias for action and a sense of urgency, quickly getting offerings to market?
+Test your team on a “get-things-done barometer.”

 We Can Help